About ArgoCD Tracking ID

 tracking-id

-In fact, in cases like the aforementioned KubeVela, where the actual resource manifests are generated and managed by a separate Application Controller and ArgoCD only manages KubeVela's custom resources, most resources fall under the category of non-self-referencing resources.
+In fact, as with KubeVela mentioned above, in cases where the manifests for actual resources are generated and managed by a separate Application Controller, and ArgoCD only manages KubeVela's Custom Resources, most resources fall under the category of Non-self-referencing resources.

-Due to the specifications of the ArgoCD Application Controller, all non-self-referencing resources are excluded from monitoring.In other words, non-self-referencing resources are only displayed in the UI and do not affect the Sync Status of the ArgoCD Application in any way.
+Due to the specifications of the ArgoCD Application Controller, all non-self-referencing resources are excluded from monitoring.In other words, non-self-referencing resources are only displayed in the UI and have no effect whatsoever on the ArgoCD Application's Sync Status.

 OutOfSync